 Therefore, RAN2 respectively request RAN1 to provide the guideline on the following question related to SL-specific LBT failure indication.

-Question: When an SL-specific LBT failure is notified for an SL transmission by the PHY, in which granularity (e.g. per resource pool, per SL BWP, per RB set, etc.) the LBT failure instance can be considered as being indicated?
+Question: When a SL-specific LBT failure is notified for an SL transmission by the PHY, in which granularity (e.g. per resource pool, per SL BWP, per RB set, etc.) the LBT failure instance can be considered as being indicated?

 2 Actions